rduon002/Hiresync/README.md

+The heroku link requires, a bit of patient to load.
+If it does not come up right away, hit refresh.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>